1. 40+ In-Demand IT Skills Examples & Definition (2025)

 5. Practice and get hands on experience

 Once you’ve completed your training, get some practice.
 Speak to your employer about taking on duties that’ll let you get hands-on experience.
-Complete projects in your spare time.
-There’s no better way of reinforcing your learning than putting your new found IT skills to use.
+Complete projects in your spare time (and then include them in hobbies and interests section of your CV).
+There’s no better way of reinforcing your learning than putting your newly found IT skills to use.

 In short, explore your options and expand your horizons.
 IT skills will continue to be in demand and developing yours will pay dividends in terms of career success.